Lucy Northeast

 Click here to email

+Nicholas understands that persuasive advocacy is built on careful and diligent preparation.
 He engages with cases at an early stage to provide strategic and legal advice to instructing solicitors.
-When dealing with lay clients, Nicholas is sensitive to their needs and concerns and can explain complicated legal and evidential issues in simple language.
+When advising lay clients, Nicholas is sensitive to an individual’s needs, provides realistic advice and seeks to explain complicated legal and evidential issues in simple language.

 Nicholas regularly conducts cases involving vulnerable defendants and witnesses.
 He has presented and challenged expert psychiatric evidence in various contexts, including ‘fitness to plead’ and ‘did he do the act’ hearings.